-The most common mistake of a broad definition of market is to have a large city as a single market.
-The common mistake of a narrow definition of market is to have small towns that are close to each other, or close to a large town.
+Under a broad definition of a market, the most common mistake is having a large city as a single market.
+Conversely, under a narrow definition of a market, the most common mistake is having small towns that are close to each other, or close to a large town, as single markets.
 To avoid these type of errors, BR construct "isolated local markets".
-The criteria to select isolated markets in US: (a) at least 20 miles from the nearest town of 1000 people or more; (b) At least 100 miles of cities with 100,000 people or more.
+The criteria to select isolated markets in the US are: (a) at least 20 miles from the nearest town of 1000 people or more; (b) at least 100 miles from cities with 100,000 people or more.